-Today I’m sharing our simple TV cord control solutions, specifically how we hid them ALL!
+Today I’m sharing how we hide TV cords in a wall!
+If you’re looking for tips about how to disguise wires from a wall-mounted TV, this post is for you.
 This post also contains affiliate links.
 You can read more about that here.
 Thank you!

 I honestly didn’t think it was even worth writing about our living room cord control solutions because there are a zillion posts about it.
 But people keep asking me—and no, I don’t just edit out the cords before posting photos!
 They really are hidden 100% of the time.

 So when a friend asked me the other day, “but whar are cords,” I thought, let’s bang this post out.
 I’m going to chat two simple cord control solutions: one for the TV and one for the wire nest created by all of the electronics we have here (Alexa, wireless router, external speakers, etc).

 The first solution addresses the TV wires.
 I was extremely adamant that we have a wall-mounted TV when we moved in.
 It’s hard to make a TV look cute, so a lot of people hide them.
 But I decided the best solution for us was to make it look as chic as possible.

 That meant painting the accent wall behind it black to help it stand out less (also I love black walls) and wall mounting it.
 I don’t remember what kind of mount we have; we just bought an appropriate one at Best Buy when we got the TV.
 It allows you to pull the TV out from the wall and tilt/rotate it a bit, which is a nice option.

 After the TV was mounted, we had to address the wires.
 Some simply run down through a small hole in the drywall and them back out to plug in behind the white TV unit.
 Really, nothing fancy.

 We added two 1-gang outlet plates with circle openings to keep things looking clean.
 Considering this spot was hidden, we probably could have just left a hole.
 But it’s all in the details.